mbrowng/Simple-Shopcart/Frontend/README.md

 ## Development server

 Run `ng serve --port 8081` for dev server.
 Navigate to `http://localhost:8081/`.
-The app will automatically reload if you change any of the source files.
 Why this port?
 Because this app works in conjuntion with a backend service developed in Nodejs

 Before, I recommend to execute the NodeJS Backend built for this challenge.
-To do so, execute `node server.js` the server will run on `http://localhost:8080`
+To do so, execute `node server.js` (see Backend folder) the server will run on `http://localhost:8080`

 ## Build